barryclark/jekyll-now/_posts/2016-7-30-Hello-World.md

 ## Customizing the blog

+Setting the website up was relatively easy more so once I found out about the [Jekyll Now](https://github.com/barryclark/jekyll-now) project which I simply forked to create my version of the website.

 Now that I've got the site up and running the next step is customizing it.
 Jekyll takes my content written in Markdown and creates completly static HTML pages.
 I am already familliar with the _**Markdown**_ markup language so editing my blog posts will be an easy thing to do.

 Adding a picture is as easy...